CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 #### Adding filters

-The dashboard offers teh possibility to add to the fields used to filter transaction datas.
+The dashboard offers the possibility to add to the fields used to filter transaction datas.
 The reviewer was able to add a new filter on the amount of transaction.

 ![filter3](assets/dashboard/transaction_monitor_4.png "filter3")